 Semi-trucks also tend to have trouble turning, and some truck drivers will use two lanes in order to make a right turn.
 Sometimes the truck driver will be held responsible for an accident if he or she was trying to turn from an inside lane or trying to make a turn while taking up two lanes.

 Another difference between a truck accident and an accident between two cars is the presence of a third party—the trucking company itself.
 Because truck drivers often answer to a trucking or shipping company, the company may be held responsible for the accident rather than in addition to the individual driver.
-In these cases, the driver often shares responsibility with the employer, contractor, trucking company, and insurance company—all of which may be separate entities.
+In these cases, the driver often shares responsibility with the employer, contractor, trucking company, and trucking insurance, Las Vegas company—all of which may be separate entities.

 How We Can Help